wexlfu/The_Paradise_Trap/story.md

 ## Intro

-* John and Martin winter on an island (2 scenarios)
+* John and Martin winter on an island (S:2, D:2)
 	* End of a voyage
 	* Establish energetic John with plenty of camraderie
 	* Establish tired, wiser Martin
 	* Establish they are ready to cash out and return, John to celebration, Martin to his family in Aldril.
 	* Establish boat mechanics and first outlaw army.
+	* (M:1) don't lose a man to the ice

-* Balur commits mutiny and escapes with the strongbox after being thrown overboard, rescued by a friendly merfolk (1 scenario, 1 cutscene)
+* Balur commits mutiny and escapes with the strongbox after being thrown overboard, rescued by a friendly merfolk (S:1, C:1, D:1)
 	* Establish his will to lead
 	* Hopes crushed after his boys all die
 	* But he's never been more driven for revenge